 - Nuts and seeds too are good sources of protein.
 You can try Brazil nuts, pistachios, coconuts, hazelnuts and almonds to get your daily dose of protein.
 Seeds like sunflower, sesame and pumpkin are also healthy options.

-- Chickpeas, split peas, lentils, soy products, kidneyand mung beans are some other options that you can try.
+- Plant-based proteins like chickpeas, split peas, lentils, soy products, quinoa, kidney and moong beans are some other options that you can try.

-- Oats are considered very good source of protein.
-You can also try cookies, muffins and pancakes made of oats.
+- Whole grains such as oats and brown rice are considered a good source of protein.
+You can also try cookies, muffins, and pancakes made of oats.

 - A protein rich diet will keep your blood sugar level in check and offer the much required energy.
 Protein is known to be the building “block of life”.
 Since you are building another life, you need to make sure you are taking adequate care for her.